fedora-cloud/docker-io/README.md

 This repo contains all sources to rpmbuild docker-io.

-_Unofficially_ serves as upstream repo for OpenShift docker-io users.
+lsm5/docker-io _unofficially_ serves as upstream repo for OpenShift docker-io users (unless anyone objects :))